1600 West 33rd Avenue Crner of 33rd and Osage Denver, CO 80211

 For some traditional-contemporary American fare, or a taste of something on the other side of the globe, walk in to Linger.
-A variety of innovative dishes, including Morocco and Turkey, the menu's got something for everybody.
+A variety of innovative dishes, including some from Morocco and Turkey, the menu features a variety of cuisine.
 The restaurant also has a kids menu, with just a few dishes on it, but appealing enough for any child.
-With the place mostly crowded, it could get a little loud.
-The best thing is that however crowded, you rarely see the service go down.
+Be sure to arrive early or make reservations, as this place is quite popular.

 Though some people might complaint about the loads of plastic being used here, Sushi Sasa does come highly recommended for anyone who would like a delightful sushi meal.
 Apart from the traditional sushi, you will also find several innovative dishes that use exotic fish, prepared in Japanese style.
 The restaurant menu features an excellent sake and wine list.